-In all cases analyzed, as illustrated in Figures \ref{fig:DiversityCircuitResults72}, \ref{fig:DiversityCircuitResults108}, and \ref{fig:DiversityCircuitResults144}, the logical error rate is at least equivalent to that of BP+OSD.
+In all cases analyzed, as illustrated in Figures \ref{fig:DiversityCircuitResults72}, \ref{fig:DiversityCircuitResults108}, and \ref{fig:DiversityCircuitResults144}, the LER of the proposed decoder is at least equivalent to that of BP+OSD.
 However, our approach requires significantly fewer calls to OSD and fewer BP iterations, as we analyze next.

-The results show that applying diversity decoding without LSD or OSD already improves the logical error rate by an order of magnitude for a physical error rate of 0.001 in all cases.
+The results show that applying diversity decoding without LSD or OSD already improves the LER by an order of magnitude compared to BP for a physical error rate of 0.001 in all cases.
 When the post-processing is activated, this improvement is reflected in a reduction in the number of LSD or OSD activations, as summarized in Table \ref{table:DiversitySavings}.
-This technique results in greater savings with larger codes and demonstrates better performance with increasing physical error rates, unlike other proposed methods.
+This technique results in greater savings with larger codes and demonstrates better performance with increasing physical error rates.

-Maintaining the post-processor after the diversity warrantees having at least the same performance.
+Maintaining the post-processor after the diversity warrants having at least the same performance.
 The reduced impact on average speedup in relation to decreasing physical error rates is attributed to the numerous cases in which BP converges within a small number of iterations.
 Contrarily, in higher-noise environments, the average latency is primarily influenced by LSD or OSD time.

 When analyzing the worst-case scenario, the latency decreases in line with the reduction in the number of OSD calls.
 It is well established that, in worst-case situations, the post-processing time predominates rather than the BP time.
-However, it is crucial to highlight that our diversity proposal results in running 70 fewer iterations than BP+OSD, leading to savings in both time and power consumption without losing accuracy.
+However, it is important to highlight that our diversity proposal results in running 70 fewer iterations than BP+OSD, leading to savings in both time and power consumption without losing accuracy.

 Moreover, the proposal shows a high confidence level, as when convergence is detected by the decoders, the occurrence of logical errors is negligible.
 In fact, the number of logical errors reported after declaring convergence decreases as the code length increases, as will be shown next.
 For the 72-length code, convergence occurs 99.45\% of the time, and the cases that achieve convergence and produce a wrong codeword (logical failure) are just 0.001\% with the most accurate decoder, 0.0054\% with the second most accurate, and 0.0008\% with the least accurate BP decoders.
 Overall, the diversity decoder converges to an incorrect code in just 0.007\% of the cases in which the system declared a convergence when the physical error rate is 0.001.
 As the noise levels rise, with a physical error rate of 0.003, the solution converges 94.35\% of the time, resulting in a total of 0.58\% failures upon convergence.
 The code with a length of 108 converges between 98.62\% and 87.57\% for physical error rates ranging from 0.001 to 0.003, respectively.
 In this case, convergence to a wrong codeword was found only twice out of $10^7$ simulations at a physical error rate of 0.003.
 A similar trend was observed with larger codes; specifically, the code of length 144 converged between 97.49\% and 78.93\% of the time, and after conducting over $10^7$ simulations, no convergence to incorrect codewords was found for physical error rates between 0.001 and 0.003.